Childhood Asthma: Causes, Symptoms, Treatment and Management

 • Exercise

-Symptoms of Childhood Asthma include:
+Symptoms of childhood asthma include: [7]

 • Coughing – especially if the cough is persistent or keeps coming back